8BitSummoner/2520ReminderApp/README.md

 - Zachary Chang
 ## Incomplete Tasks
 ### Sprint 3
+  - `The commented js code in "<scrit>" inside the create.ejs file allows you to add, remove and check on/off subtasks.
+A list of tasks needs to be sent back to the server and added to the database`
+  -`I can either be done with a fetch function, or like the way tags are done, with a hidden textarea`
-- Subtask viewing in main reminder list
+- Subtask creating
+  -`The subtasks should not be visible in the all reminder list area.
+Show it in the individual reminder view.
+The user should only be able to view the reminder here.`
 - Subtask viewing in individual reminder view
+  -`On the editing page user should be able to add, remove and check or uncheck subtasks.
+The same method as the create page can be used to send back the subtasks list`
-- Subtask and tag editing on edit page
+- Subtask editing on edit page
 - Session support
   - `Use cookie-based sessions via Node middleware "cookie-session"`
 - Fake authentication infrastructure